Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Setup and main results

 \subsubsection{Quasi-continuity of random dynamical systems}

-We will now first recall basic notions from the theory of RDS and then develop an existence result for random attractors based on weakened continuity assumptions for RDS and asymptotic compactness.
-This generalized result is needed since the RDS corresponding to \eqref{eqn:rough_PDE}, while being continuous on $L^1(\mcO)$, is only continuous in some weaker sense on $L^p(\mcO)$, $p \in (1,\infty]$.
+In this section we will first recall basic notions from the theory of RDS and then develop an existence result for random attractors based on weakened continuity assumptions for RDS and asymptotic compactness.
+This generalized result is needed since the RDS corresponding to \eqref {eqnroughPDE}, while being continuous on $L^1(\mcO)$, is only continuous in a weaker sense on $L^p(\mcO)$ for $p \in(1,\infty]$.
 For more details on the theory of RDS and random attractors we refer to \cite{S92,CF94,CDF97,A98}.